andrewcooke/choochoo/docs/impulse.md

 ### History

+#### FF-Model

 I can't access many of the original papers.
 They are either pre-Internet or behind paywalls.
 What follows comes from reading the survey section of other papers.

+The general model (Impulse + Decay) seems to have been presented first in various(?) papers by Calvert, Banister and others, with titles like "SYstems Model" in the mid 70s.
+None of these appear to be available online (for free).

+Originally it seems that the model had three components, but this was later reduced to two.

+Various ways of calculating the Impulse were suggested, changing to reflect the availability of new technology.
+[This](http://fellrnr.com/wiki/TRIMP) is a good summary (focussing mainly on heart rate) that lists:

+* Training Volume.
+Not really Impulse as I described it, but total miles or hours.

+* Rating of Perceived Exertion (RPE) x Duration.
+RPE describes "how hard" a workout was on a numeric scale (eg 0 to 9).

+* Average Heart Rate x Duration.

+* Heart Rate Zone x Duration.

+* Corrected Heart Rate Reserve x Duration.
+(Fraction of) Heart Rate Reserve is a measure of Heart Rate which is 0 at rest and 1 at maximum.
+This is modified with a correction (depending on sex) intended to give a value that correlates with blood lactose level.
+  This seems to be the "standard" TRIMP score that is mentioned throughout the literature.

+With the arrival of power meters,

 ### Literature

+Joe Friel, in *The Cyclist's Training Bible* gives a clear explanation of Fitness and Fatigue (without getting into any theory at all) in section 3 (Basic Training Concepts) on p34 of the 5th edn.
+He also implies that Form is something like the difference between the two (this is a useful idea, but, since the two have arbitrary scales, isn't that useful in practice - whether the difference is positive or negative doesn't really *mean* anything, for example).

 ### Software